grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

 ## Disabling performance insights

 You can disable one or more insights from showing up when executing load tests.
-This can be done by using `ext.loadimpct.insights` object in the `options`:
+This can be done by using `ext.loadimpact.insights` object in the `options`:

 ```javascript